 Do you plan more long term or short term?
 What works best for you?

-6 Thoughts to “Freelance Game Plan: Planning Your Next Year”
+6 responses to “Freelance Game Plan: Planning Your Next Year”

 I enjoy our monthly back and forth about our results.
 Knowing I’m going to tell you my numbers made me push harder this month to get a project completed so I’d come closer to meeting my monthly earnings goal.
 Your tremendous success lately helps me rethink my angles.
 Thanks for being my accountability partner!